 Business Minor Requirement

 A business minor is required in all degree programs in the College of Arts and Sciences.
-Students may choose from the menu of available business minors, but may not apply a combined total of more than 30 credit hours of business courses to any Arts and Sciences degree program.
+Students may choose from the menu of available business minors.
 The business minors develop basic business knowledge and skills to provide a foundation for entering a career directly following his/her undergraduate education.

 Business programs are enhanced by a minor in the liberal arts, emphasizing the importance of developing the whole student.
-A liberal arts minor is required in all business administration degree programs in the College of Business.
-Students may choose from the menu of available liberal arts minors.
+A liberal arts or health and behavioral sciences minor is required in all business administration degree programs in the College of Business.
+Students may choose from the menu of available liberal arts or health and behavioral sciences minors.
 All students in the Bachelor of Science in International Business program are required to complete a language minor.